VCVRack/VCV-Prototype/README.md

 voltages in a buffer and call process() when it is full.
 This decreases CPU usage, since processing buffers is faster than processing one frame at a time.
-The total latency of your script is `config.frameDivider * config.bufferSize * block.sampleTime`.
+The total latency of your script in seconds is `config.frameDivider * config.bufferSize * block.sampleTime`.
 */
 config.bufferSize // 1